andrewssobral/lrslibrary/README.md

 About LRSLibrary
 ----------------
-The *LRSLibrary* has been developed by [Andrews Sobral](https://sites.google.com/site/andrewssobral) thanks especially to [Thierry Bouwmans](https://sites.google.com/site/thierrybouwmans).
-We are grateful to all authors who have contributed in some way to the success of the LRSLibrary.
+The *LRSLibrary* has been developed by [Andrews Sobral](https://sites.google.com/site/andrewssobral) thanks especially to [Thierry Bouwmans](https://sites.google.com/site/thierrybouwmans) for his continued support and for collaborating on this important initiative.
+I'm grateful to all authors who have contributed in some way to the success of the LRSLibrary.

 How to contribute with LRSLibrary project
 -----------------------------------------
-Everyone is invited to cooperate with the LRSLibrary project by sending any implementation of low-rank and sparse decomposition algorithms.
+Everyone is invited to cooperate with the LRSLibrary project by sending to us any implementation of low-rank and sparse decomposition algorithms.

 License
 -------